Overview

 Nuclear

-Existing plants’ life extension and new build: Existing nuclear plants are all owned and operated by EDF Energy, a wholly owned subsidiary of the EDF Group (headquartered in France), one of Europe’s largest energy groups.
-EDF Energy spends about $800 million per year on plant upgrades to enable ongoing operation.
+Existing plant’s life extension & New Build: Existing nuclear plants are all owned and operated by EDF Energy, a wholly owned subsidiary of the EDF Group (headquartered in France), one of Europe’s largest energy groups.
+EDF has committed to investing an additional $1.6 billion in its operational UK nuclear fleet over the next three years (2025–2027) to maintain current output levels and enhance energy security.
+This investment averages approximately $550 million per year during this period.
 EDF Energy is building two Areva (France) European Pressurized Reactors (EPRs) at Hinkley Point C in Somerset and Sizewell C in Suffolk.
-Construction at Hinkley Point started in 2018, and EDF plans to connect the first of these new reactors to the grid by 2027.
-Hinkley Point, which has been delayed and beset with cost overruns, is a joint venture of EDF (66.5%) with China General Nuclear Corporation (CGN) (33.5%).
-Sizewell C is a 50-50 joint venture between His Majesty’s Government (HMG) and EDF.
+Construction at Hinkley Point started in 2018, and EDF plans to connect the first of these new reactors to the grid by 2029.
+Sizewell C is a 50-50 joint venture between HMG and EDF.
 It will follow the same design as Hinkley Point once construction begins.
 Sizewell C is the first nuclear project eligible for the Regulated Asset Base (RAB) funding model under which consumers pay levies on their energy bills before the plant generates electricity.
-Major U.S. engineering companies (Bechtel, Jacobs, GE through Alstom acquisition) are involved in the project.
+Major U.S. engineering companies (Bechtel, Amentum, GE through Alstom acquisition) are involved in the project, even though their scope is limited.

 Wind

-The Crown Estate, a collection of lands and holdings in the United Kingdom belonging to the British monarch as a corporation sole, making it “the sovereign’s public estate”, studies prospective locations, engaging stakeholders before selection, giving industry an opportunity to provide input.
+The Crown Estate studies prospective locations, engaging stakeholders before selection, giving industry an opportunity to provide input.
 The Estate then holds leasing rounds for new offshore wind project tenders.
 The continued build-out of new offshore wind farms present opportunities for U.S. manufacturers and service providers from design and planning though construction and installation.
 Once installed, operations and maintenance (O&M) service providers are needed.
+The maturity of the UK’s offshore wind market also provides an opportunity for U.S. companies to work with experienced companies and build relationships and expertise.
 Working through the various UK offshore wind regional clusters can facilitate collaboration opportunities.

 Smart Grids